celiahmm/Number-Guessing-Game/README.md

 3. Hard (3 chances)

 Enter your choice: 2
 Great!
-You have selected the Medium difficulty level.
+You have selected the medium difficulty level.
 Let's start the game!

 Enter your guess: 50